-Therefore, to increase the trust of society, Shimadzu has established a risk management system, which encompasses corporate ethics and compliance, fosters a corporate culture that respects corporate ethics and compliance, and engages in activities for ensuring that business risks are properly managed
+Risk management is an indispensable presence necessary for achieving business continuity and progress, while also fulfilling the social responsibilities of the company.
+Therefore, to increase the trust of society, Shimadzu established a risk management system that encompasses corporate ethics and compliance, cultivated a corporate culture that respects corporate ethics and compliance, and has been engaged in activities for ensuring that business risks are properly managed.

 Risk Management System (including compliance with laws and the corporate code of ethics)

 The Shimadzu Group has established a “Shimadzu Group Risk Management Regulation” that specifies systems, responsibilities (job authority and responsibilities), and activities related to risk management.
 Under the direction of the President, who is the chief officer responsible for executing business processes, a Risk Management and Corporate Ethics Board convenes twice a year to deliberate, decide, and monitor important issues as the highest deliberative body for risk management.
 For decisions approved by the board, the director in charge of risk management coordinates the departments responsible for risk management or special committees in charge of risk management issues across the entire Shimadzu Group by providing the support and guidance necessary for respective departments and Group companies to voluntarily engage in activities.
 For Group companies outside Japan, the corresponding regional corporate head offices in the United States, Germany, China, and Singapore serve to manage activities, provide training, provide support, and monitor issues related to risk management at Group companies under their jurisdiction.